adamduncan/eleventy-shortcomps/README.md

 };
 ```

 It seems advantageous to use this `props` approach in favour of the multiple parameter approach outlined first.
-Our components will benefit from having the same functional signatures as their React (and to some degree, Vue) counterparts, should you need to take them there in the future.
+Our components will benefit from having the same functional signatures as their React (and to some degree, Vue) counterparts, should we need to take them there in the future.

 ## Demo